soveng/website/src/data/no-solutions-transcripts/07 - Zig Multiplatform - essence.md

 4. **Fuse/Virtual FS Ideas for Blossom**
    • Discuss turning Blossom storage into a mounted drive à la Dropbox—editing a file locally auto-publishes to decentralized storage.
-   • Raises deduplication/versioning challenges (typo vs new file); mirrors SE explorations of trade-offs.
+   • Raises deduplication/versioning challenges (typo vs new file); mirrors Sovereign Engineering explorations of trade-offs.

 5. **Start Ugly & Iterate**
    • Pipeline will begin as a ThinkPad + scripts; polish later.